Structured Authority

 What this means:

-Directories once controlled visibility.
-Search engines rewarded content volume and repetition.
-Today, authority signals are evaluated much differently.
-Search platforms and AI systems assess credibility, structure, and expertise in ways that many traditional legal websites were never designed to support.
+Today, search platforms and artificial intelligence systems evaluate credibility, structure, and expertise in ways most traditional legal websites were never designed to support.

-The result is confusion.
 Firms publish more content but see less impact.
-Visibility becomes unpredictable.
-Opportunities appear inconsistent.
+Visibility becomes inconsistent.
+Opportunities appear unpredictable.

 Visibility ≠ Opportunity